 Location: Morocco

-This Academy is a Moroccan football training center that was founded in 2008 by King Mohammed VI.
+This Academy is a Moroccan football training centre that was founded in 2008 by King Mohammed VI.

 The academy’s main focus is to serve as a national model for football training and their goal is to train students in the “profession” of football.
 In addition, it is their aim to produce players of international quality.